picatextra/trezor-firmware/docs/ci/jobs.md

 ### core device test

 Device tests with UI report for Core.
 See artifacts for a comprehensive report of UI.
-See [tests/ui-tests](../tests/ui-tests.html#reports) for more info.
+See [tests/ui-tests](../tests/ui-tests.md)

 ### hardware core regular device test